Australian Open FAQ: How fires could impact first major of 2020

 "This is a new experience for all of us in how we manage air quality, so we have to listen to the experts," Tiley said.

+Tennis Australia has never had an air quality policy because it has never before been a significant issue.

-Due to the constant threat of excessive heat, tournament officials have established sophisticated protocols for measuring conditions, including the WetBulb Globe Temperature (WBGT), and the tournament has a transparent Extreme Heat Policy in place.
-It features a five-step AO Heat Stress Scale that measures heat-related factors that trigger a variety of remedial actions, from brief breaks to suspension of play site-wide.
+Due to the constant threat of excessive heat, tournament officials have established sophisticated protocols for measuring conditions, including the WetBulb Globe Temperature (WBGT), and the tournament has a transparent extreme heat policy in place.
+It features a five-step Australian Open heat stress scale that measures heat-related factors that trigger a variety of remedial actions, from brief breaks to suspension of play site-wide.

 Over the years, those protocols have evolved from a simple dictate in 1998 to suspend play when the temperature hit 104 degrees Fahrenheit to a suite of responses depending on the temperature and WBGT index (which takes factors other than temperature, including humidity, into consideration).
 The measures include closing the roof on covered courts during day matches, heat-mandated 10-minute breaks between sets and stoppages of at least two hours.